jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   **Bisect**

-  (binary-search-commits): so, you are in the latest commit, and you have a bug in your code and you want to find it, git helps you to find it in an iterative way.
+  (binary-search-commits)So, you are in the latest commit, and you have a bug in your code, and you want to find it, git helps you to find it iteratively.

-  So first you must go the highest level of the directory.
+  So first, you must go to the highest level of the directory.
 Then you tell git to start the process.
-Then you tell the latest commit is bad.
-Then ask you to determine what was the latest commit in the history, that was working fine.
-Given these two commits, the git goes and find the commit between these two, and asks you to check if it is good or bad.
+Then you say the latest commit is bad.
+Then ask you to determine what was the latest commit was in the history, which was working fine.
+Given these two commits, git goes and finds the commit between these two, and asks you to check if it is good or bad.
 If it is good, it means that the bug is present between this middle commit and the latest one, and if not, it means that the bug is present between